Pastoral Leadership Schedule

-Jeremy Bird: National Deputy Director of Organizing for America.
+Jeremy Bird is National Deputy Director of Organizing for America.
 Jeremy has worked in community organizing, political and, legislative campaigns and advocacy work.
 He earned a bachelor’s degree in Religion from Wabash and a master’s degree from Harvard Divinity School, and currently lives in the Chicago area.

-David Shane: Recently retired President and CEO of Lacy Diversified Industires, Ltd. LLC, investment company.
-In 2005 and 2006 he served as Gov. Mitch Daniels' senior policy advisor for education adn employment, working in the areas of workforce development, higher education and K-12 education.
+David Shane recently retired as President and CEO of Lacy Diversified Industires, Ltd. LLC, investment company.
+In 2005 and 2006 he served as Gov. Mitch Daniels' senior policy advisor for education and employment, working in the areas of workforce development, higher education and K-12 education.

-Bill Stanczykiewiez: Preseident and CEO; Indiana Youth Institute; a statewide nonprofit which has become a forite resource for youth-service providers, government officials and the media across Indiana.
+Bill Stanczykiewiez serves as President and CEO; Indiana Youth Institute; a statewide nonprofit which has become a favorite resource for youth-service providers, government officials and the media across Indiana.
 Bill earned a bachelor’s degree in journalism from Northwestern University and a master’s degree in public administration from George Mason University; and Bill is an adjunct faculty member at Purdue University in West Lafayette.

-Claudia Cummings : Vice President, Workforce and Education, Conexus Indiana.
+Claudia Cummings is the Vice President, Workforce and Education, Conexus Indiana.
 Conexus is focused on issues like workforce development, exploring new market opportunities and building research and supplier networks to help Indiana manufacturing and logistics firms succeed.

-Jim McClelland: Since 1974 Jim has been President and CEO of the Indianapolis-based Goodwill organization which, with 2500 employees and $100 million in revenue, is one of the largest of 160 Goodwill corporations in North America.
+Jim McClelland has been President and CEO, since 1997, of the Indianapolis-based Goodwill organization that, with 2500 employees and $100 million in revenue, is one of the largest of 160 Goodwill corporations in North America.
 In 2004 Goodwill founded the Indianapolis Metropolitan High School, a public charter school focused on helping increase the high school graduation rate in Indianapolis and the percent of graduates who enroll in and complete post-secondary education.
 In September 2010, Goodwill opened a second high school, The Excel Center, to provide a diploma option for older youth and adults who left school before graduating.

 Ron Gifford: Executive Vice President, Public Policy, for Central Indiana Corporate Partnership (CICP), which is an alliance of the CEO’s of Central Indiana’s major employers and the presidents of its flagship universities.
 CICP is focused on strategic priorities such as encouraging innovation and entrepreneurship, building a world-class workforce and creating a pro-growth business climate.
 He is an attorney and an active member of North United Methodist Church in Indianapolis.